CrawlingHam/DesktopApp/lmae.md

 1. Open a project folder in Visual Studio Code.
 2. Initalize a local git repository.
 3. Connect your local repository with a remote repository .
-4. Use GitGitter commands from the Command Palette (Ctrl+Shift+P).
+4. Use GitLogger commands from the Command Palette (Ctrl+Shift+P).
 5. Follow the prompts to configure your GitHub token and repository.

 **[Insert GIF/Video Demo: Demonstrate the initial configuration and first commit tracking]**
 ##
 ## Limitations

-* GitGitter will only create and update one dedicated repository for commit tracking.
+* GitLogger will only create and update one dedicated repository for commit tracking.
 * It requires a GitHub token to push data to the repository.
 * Local repository access is necessary to retrieve commit and file change information.
 ##
 ## Privacy and Security

-GitGitter is designed with privacy and security in mind:
+GitLogger is designed with privacy and security in mind:

 * **Minimal Data Usage:** Only collects data necessary for commit tracking.
 * **Dedicated Repository:** All collected data is stored in a single repository created by the extension.